Beyond the Barbed Wire

 After their release in 1945, the Tomita family returned to San Fernando Valley.
 But for them, the war was not yet over.
 They faced even greater hardship due to widespread anti-Japanese discrimination.
 Unable to return to their former home, the family struggled to find housing.
-Setsuo’s father eventually secured a portion of a garage - nine people living together in the space.
+Setsuo’s father eventually secured a portion of a garage with nine people living together in the space.

 Five years later, his father was at last able to purchase a home.
 One of Setsuo’s memories from that time is simply turning on a faucet and feeling hot water flow—a quiet moment of joy after years of hardship.